citynetwork/docs/docs/howto/openstack/magnum/new-k8s-cluster.md

 # Creating new Kubernetes clusters

-By employing OpenStack [Magnum](https://docs.openstack.org/magnum/latest) you can easily create Kubernetes clusters over OpenStack, using either the {{gui}} or the OpenStack CLI.
+By employing OpenStack [Magnum](https://docs.openstack.org/magnum/latest) you can create Kubernetes clusters via OpenStack, using either the {{gui}} or the OpenStack CLI.
-Let us demonstrate the creation of a Kubernetes cluster following both approaches.
+This guide covers the creation of a Kubernetes cluster following both approaches.

 ## Prerequisites